Travel.State.Gov > Intercountry Adoption > Country Information > Pakistan Intercountry Adoption Information

 Visit our website for Travel to High-Risk Areas.

-Do not travel to Khyber-Pakhtunkhwa (KPK) province and the Federally Administered Tribal Areas (FATA).
+Do not travel to KP province, which includes the former FATA.
 Active terrorist and insurgent groups routinely conduct attacks against civilians, non-governmental organizations (NGOs), government offices, and security forces.
 These groups historically have not discriminated between government officials and civilians.
-Assassination and kidnapping attempts are common, including the targeting of polio eradication teams.
-In the past six months, there have been at least 67 improvised explosive devices (IED) attacks, 148 reported occurrences of small arms fire, 28 known assassination attempts, and 17 kidnappings in this region.
+Assassination and kidnapping attempts are common, including the targeting of polio eradication teams and Government of Pakistan security service (police and military) personnel.

 Visit our website for Travel to High-Risk Areas.